 Six ways to help Haitian-Ohioans today

-Here is a list of the key organizations working on the ground in Springfield and Lima, another area of Ohio that welcomed Haitians, and is now worried about their ability to remain in their new home.
+Here is a list of the key organizations working on the ground in Springfield and Lima, another area of Ohio that welcomed Haitians.
+Donate and get involved with these organizations.
+To find groups in Columbus or other parts of the state, click here.

 Join the Ohio Immigrant Alliance e-mail list for updates and action alerts, and donate to OIA.
 Help keep our hotline, commissary support, jail abuse monitoring/advocacy, and immigrant accompaniment programs going.